 Nio Norway customers will get to use the company’s own charging stations and also Plugsurfing charging stations.
 “We will have a cooperation with Plugsurfing to provide our users with European-wide charging capability through more than 20,000 charging points,” said Hayler.

 Nio car service stations

-In 2021, our plan is to cover five main cities through our own Nio Service Center and authorized service centers, and in 2022, our network will expand to more cities across Norway.Marius Hayler, General Manager Norway, Nio
+In 2021, our plan is to cover five main cities through our own Nio Service Center and authorized service centers, and in 2022, our network will expand to more cities across Norway.Marius Hayler, General Manager Norway, Nio, in 2021